I Vote for Me: Death With Dignity

 Physician-assisted suicide, by contrast, is patient-facilitated suicide by means of a drug prescription provided by a physician who is aware of how the patient intends to use such means or information, but the physician does not administer the medication himself.

 Death-with-Dignity is the philosophical concept (as it relates to physician-assisted suicide) that a terminally ill patient should be legally allowed to die ‘naturally’ and comfortably rather than experience a comatose, vegetative, or painful death prolonged by mechanical support systems or other life-sustaining measures not of their choosing.
-I remember so much about Dr. Kevorkian back when he burst onto the scene in the 1990s as a staunch advocate of this practice.
+I remember so much about Dr. Kevorkian back when he burst onto the scene in the 1990s, he was a staunch advocate of this practice.

 Brittany Maynard chose physician-assisted suicide to end her own life on November 1, 2014 and it made worldwide headlines for its controversial nature.
 Once I learned of it, I followed her story very closely and I rooted like hell for her.